1. Accept Your Offer of Admission

-Log into the MyUW student portal to accept/decline your offer of admission in the Student Center.
+Log into Student Center to accept/decline your offer of admission.

-- Within the Admissions tile, it has “Application Status”; it will show you the applications that you have submitted.
+- Within the Admissions tile, view “Application Status”; it will show you the applications that you have submitted.

 - Accept/Decline Admission: follow the instructions it gives you to officially confirm.
-Reentry applicants do not need to pay the $100 enrollment deposit.
+Reentry applicants do not need to pay the $200 enrollment deposit.
 You will not be able to register for classes until you complete this step.
-If you apply and are admitted after the enrollment appointment times, it may take up to the next business day to receive an enrollment assignment after you accept your admission in your Student Center

 - If this is your first time logging in, you must activate your NetID.
 Your Student Center also gives you access to other personalized information, including your financial aid package.